1979 Dniprodzerzhynsk mid-air collision: Investigation

 The investigators also discovered that the more experienced controller, Vladimir Sumy, was in error during the last minutes before the crash, having received a vague answer without a call sign, he did not confirm if the crew of Flight 7880 understood.
 Sumy had previously received penalties for violations, including improper communication and phraseology.

 The senior controller, Sergei Sergeev, was found to have complicated the air traffic control environment by changing the responsibilities assigned to personnel, including assigning Sumy to supervise Zhukovsky.

 Nine months after the disaster, a court sentenced controllers Zhukovsky and Sumy to 15 years imprisonment in a penal colony.
 Sumy served 6.5 years, then was released for good behavior.
 As of 2008, he lived in Kharkiv.
 Zhukovsky reportedly committed suicide.
 Sergei Sergeev, the chief controller on duty that day, was not prosecuted.

-The final conclusion made by the commission was that "[t]he cause of the disaster were the mistakes and violations of the NPP GA-78 made by manager of the southwestern sector and dispatcher instructor regarding destination tier and providing the established intervals between aircraft compliance phraseology".
+Memorial

+In August 2009, 30 years after the crash, a monument was unveiled to the players of the Uzbek Pakhtakor team in the small village of Kurilyvka near Dneprodzerzhinsk, at the site of the crash.
+The names of all team members are engraved on the monument.
+At the foot is a granite soccer ball, and above is a stone swan.

+A monument to members of the Pakhtakor team was also erected at the Botkin Cemetery in Tashkent.